Proofs¶

 This tactic is a deprecated (and less powerful) variant of the

-tactic (with thehave have_ip := proof_term
+havetactic (with thehave have_ip := proof_termform).

 Local tactics¶